The latest data release notes (DRN) and the TESS Instrument Handbook can be found at the MAST page for TESS.

 A description of the TESS observatory and science mission: Ricker et al., 2015, JATIS, 1, 014003

-A full list of TESS-related articles can be found under Publications
+A full list of TESS-related articles can be found on our publications page.

 Data processing papers

-The TESS Science Processing Operations Center (SPOC) at NASA Ames Research Center is developing a TESS data processing pipeline that will generate calibrated pixels and light curves, search for periodic transit events, and generate validation products for the transit-like features in the light curves.
-All TESS SPOC data products will be archived to the Mikulski Archive for Space Telescopes (MAST).
+The TESS Science Processing Operations Center (SPOC) at NASA Ames Research Center developed a TESS data processing pipeline that generates calibrated pixels and light curves, searches for periodic transit events, and generates validation products for the transit-like features in the light curves.
+All TESS SPOC data products are or will be archived to the Mikulski Archive for Space Telescopes (MAST).